 - A Simple Loan Calculator

-- The Latest Student Loan Interest Rates for 10-year and 5-year loans
+- The Latest Student Loan Refinance Rates for 10-year and 5-year loans

 Before we jump into the calculations and look at our table of results, it is important to point out a few assumptions.